rudylattae/jasmine-species/docs.md

   scenario "I have $5", ->
     cash = account = null

-    given "I have enough money to open an account", -> cash = 5
+    Given "I have enough money to open an account", -> cash = 5

-    whilst "I open my account", ->
+    When "I open my account", ->
       account = new Account cash

-    hence "my account balance should be $5", -> (expect account.balance).toEqual 5
+    Then "my account balance should be $5", ->
+      (expect account.balance).toEqual 5
 {% endhighlight %}